Seth-arc/aidcraft/TECHNICAL_DOCUMENTATION.md

 ### Data Loader

-The Data Loader handles the asynchronous loading and validation of simulation data.
+The Data Loader handles the asynchronous loading and validation of simulation data using the Fetch API.

 #### Key Files
 - `data-loader.js`: Core implementation
 - `aidcraft_game_data.json`: Primary data file

 #### Core Functions
-- `loadData()`: Load and parse the game data
+- `loadData()`: Load and parse the game data using fetch()
 - `validateGameData(data)`: Ensure data structure is valid
 - `getStakeholders()`: Get all stakeholder definitions
 - `getEvents()`: Get all event definitions